SchroedingersLion/SamplingSuite2D/Readme.md

 ## Compile
 You need to be able to compile MPI-based C++ programs.
-Download the files in the `/src` folder (or clone the repo).
+Download the files in the `/src` folder (or clone the repository).
 On Linux, using the Gnu Compiler Collection (gcc) with the MPI implementation provided by OpenMPI, compilation is invoked via `mpicxx -O3 -o SamplingSuite2D main.cpp`.

-If you receive errors such as `a space is required between consecutive right angle brackets`, it indicates that you compile against a C++ standard that is too old.
+If you receive errors such as `a space is required between consecutive right angle brackets`, it indicates that you compile against an outdated C++ standard.
 In that case, try to add the compiler flag `-std=c++17`.

 Successful compilation creates the executable `SamplingSuite2D`.